yuantianle/yuantianle.github.io/docs/2_Software_Engineering/Swift/Notes/Dispatch_queue.md

 * **Q&A**

-???+ question "If it is the first time your call `let myQueue = DispatchQueue(label:"test queue")` and `sync`, how many queues will app have?
+???+ question "If it is the first time your call `let myQueue = DispatchQueue(label:"test queue")` and `sync`, how many queues will app have for main thread?
 Which queue will tasks in `sync` code block be queuing?"

     Two.
 One is main queue.
 Another one is private queue created by `let myQueue = DispatchQueue(label:"test queue")`.
 Tasks in `sync` code block will be queuing in the new created private queue.
+You can also feel the answer from the figure in ["No dead lock case (serial queue with sync)"](#no-dead-lock-case-serial-queue-with-sync)

 ???+ question "What `queue` will tasks in `sync` block be on?"